Einasleigh, Queensland: Geography

-The town is located at the confluence of Einasleigh River with the Copperfield River.
+The town is in the north of the locality at the confluence of Einasleigh River with the Copperfield River.
 The Einasleigh River has a catchment area of 24366 km2.
 Following its confluence with the Gilbert River, they spill into a vast estuarine delta approximately 100 km wide that largely consists of tidal flats and mangrove swamps across the Gulf Country.
 The Einasleigh River descends 730 m over its 618 km course.

+Kidston is a ghost town within the south of the locality (18.8736°S 144.1680°E).

+The Tablelands railway line enters the locality from the north-east (Mount Surprise) and exits to the west (Forsayth).
+The line passes through the town of Einasleigh which is served by the Einasleigh railway station in Railway Street (18.5140°S 144.0917°E).

+Mountains

+Einasleigh has numerous mountains (from north to south):